13 August 2024

 How has the partnership supported this work?

 Our members have learned from surgical experts at the King’s Health Partners monthly Academic Surgical Grand Rounds.
-We had the unique opportunity to attend the pulmonary embolism masterclass, held at the newly opened London Institute of Healthcare Excellence (LIHE).
-We were also invited to visit the surgical and interventional engineering labs at St. Thomas’ campus, gaining valuable insights into cutting-edge techniques and technologies in the field.
+We had the unique opportunity to attend the pulmonary embolism masterclass, held at the newly opened London Institute for Healthcare Excellence (LIHE).
+We were also invited to visit the surgical and interventional engineering labs at St Thomas’ campus, gaining valuable insights into cutting-edge techniques and technologies in the field.

 I’ve always emphasised to our members the many opportunities studying at GKT opens for medical students.
 We have one of the leading centres for robotic surgery in Europe at Guy’s Hospital and a very welcoming urology department that I’ve spent a good amount of my second year with.
 Our School of Biomedical Engineering & Imaging Science at King’s College London carries out cutting edge research into robotics and AI in healthcare and has wonderful professors who are glad to have students on board.